2011Scape/rs-client/README.md

   <br>
 </p>

+# THIS REPOSITORY HAS BEEN DEPRECATED / ARCHIVED.
+USE RUNETEK5-CLIENT REPO

 # RS2 Client

 This repository hosts the com.jagex.client files.
 The main loader class is com.jagex.RS2Loader and requires JDK11.